 Do your research

-We suggest you log into your account on Bitpanda Pro and familiarise yourself with the candles on the trading interface.
 There are many important candlestick patterns for you to discover, including the “head and shoulder”, “bat pattern”, “ABCD pattern” and “Cypher pattern” among many others.

 Whether or not you decide to use candlestick patterns in your trading decisions, always keep in mind that nothing can perfectly predict the future of any asset’s price movements.
-It is best to think of candlestick patterns, like other tools we have discussed in these trading-focused lessons, as guides for making your trading decisions.
+It is best to think of candlestick patterns, like other tools we have discussed in these trading-focused articles, as guides for making your trading decisions.

 Are you ready to buy cryptocurrencies?Get started now